Kid Cudi: 2023–present: Insano and Free

+Kid Cudi (left) performing alongside Kanye West during his Chicago concert.

 On February 27, 2023, Cudi announced his last contractual album with Republic Records would be released in late 2023; adding that the rollout for the album would begin mid-year, with singles to be released.
 Insano would be released on January 11, 2024.
 Only a month later, Cudi would release a follow-up titled Insano (Nitro Mega) on February 23, 2024.
 On August 22, 2025, he released the pop album Free.
+On September 4, 2026, Cudi appeared as a guest performer during the second night of Kanye West's Ye Live in Chicago concert.
+Following the performance, Cudi took to X to defend their reunion, explaining how West apologized to him after their strained relationship.